mawinkler/trend-community/README.md

 _Simplify your life in the clouds._

 - [Multi Cloud Shell](https://github.com/mawinkler/mcs) - My way to go for dealing with AWS, Azure and GCP simultaneuosly.
 Provides a containerized working environment with persistence and ssh access.
 Start the container on any host and ssh into it.

+## Cloud One Sentry

+Tools for Sentry

+- [Sentry Reports to CloudWatch](https://github.com/mawinkler/c1-sentry-reports-to-cloudwatch) - A simply way to feed CloudWatch with Sentry reports chronologically.

 ## Cloud One Workload Security